-The slightest thing can set off a total meltdown, similar to a toddler not getting their own way, or getting the wrong coloured cup, so can something so trivial flip the switch with a child with ADHD.
+The slightest thing can set off a total meltdown, similar to a toddler not getting their own way or getting the wrong colored cup, so can something so trivial flip the switch with a child with ADHD.

 - Unable to deal with change

 Children with ADHD thrive well with a routine.
-Although may display chaotic behaviour, they don’t like change.
+Although they may display chaotic behavior, they don’t like change.

-They cope better when then know whats happening and when.
+They cope better when they know what’s happening and when.

-The difficulty in our house is when plans change at the last minute it causes a huge meltdown no matter how small the change is.
-It can often be a minefield trying to pre-empt the day’s events and to try not to make any plans no matter how small that we can’t keep.
+The difficulty in our house is when plans change at the last minute.
+It causes a huge meltdown no matter how small the change is.
+It can often be a minefield trying to pre-empt the day’s events and not make any plans, no matter how small we can’t keep.